AgoraIO/Advanced-Video/Android/README.md

 Refer to [this page](https://docs.agora.io/en/Video/custom_video_android?platform=Android) for the details of using MediaIO interfaces.

 Video frames are usually in the formats of I420, NV21 or texture, and in some circumstances, it is necessary for developers to create their own OpenGL threads.
-The idea of maintaining OpenGL contexts in this sample comes from [grafika] project.
-Refer to the page for further information if you are are not familiar or interested to know more.
+The idea of maintaining OpenGL contexts in this sample comes from [grafika](https://github.com/google/grafika) project.
+Refer to the page for further information if you are not familiar or interested to know more.

 In the following paragraphs and the source code, custom video sources are defined as `external`,  while we consider the video captured by SDK video module as the `internal` source.
 One external video source may come from different types of `Input`,  like screen share or .mp4 files as mentioned above.

 #### Screen Share

-Screen Sharing is one of the features introduced in Android 5.0, the minimum level should not be less than 21.
+Screen Sharing is one of the features introduced in Android 5.0, the project minimum SDK level should not be less than 21.

 In most cases, screen share applications are required to stay running in the background.
 To prevent from being killed unexpectedly by the system, MediaProjection is created and started in a foreground service.
 Remember to send a system notification for the foreground service, particularly on Android Oreo and above.